Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Stronger results for small energies

 where $M$ depends only on the dimension $d$. \end{theorem}

-It is not surprising that an application of our Theorem \ref{thm:sfUCPG-low-energy-Neumann} (that is based on \cite{StollmannS-18}) provides us with the same result for Neumann boundary conditions and energies close to zero.
-We again consider the forms defined in \eqref{eq:evl-form} but with domain given by $\cD(\hh_t^L)=H^1(\L_L)$ and the operator $H^L_{N,t}:=H^L_N(A+t\,W\Id)$.
-Then the same arguments as above apply and we obtain the following
+An application of Theorem~\ref{thm:sfUCPG-low-energy-Neumann} (that is based on \cite{StollmannS-21}) provides us with the same result for Neumann boundary conditions and energies close to zero.
+We again consider the forms defined in \eqref{eq:evl-form} but with domain given by $\cD(\fh_t^L)=H^1(\L_L)$.
+Moreover, let $H^L_{N,t}:=H^L_N(A+t\,W\Id)$.
+Then with the same arguments as above we obtain the following eigenvalue lifting.

-\begin{theorem} Let $d\geq 3$, $T>0$, $\delta\in (0,1/2)$, $Z$ be a $(1,\delta)$-equidistributed sequence, assume that $A$ satisfies \eqref{eq:elliptic} and let $\kappa^N$ be as in \eqref{eq:sfUCPG-low-energy-Neumann-const}.
-Moreover, let $W\in L^\infty(\L_L)$ satisfy $W\geq \indic_{S_{Z,\delta}(L)}$ and let $0<E_-<E_+\leq\kappa^N$.
+\begin{theorem} Let $d\geq 3$, $T>0$, $\delta\in (0,1/2)$, $Z$ be a $(1,\delta)$-equidistributed sequence, assume that $A$ satisfies \eqref{eq:elliptic}, and let $\kappa^N$ be as in \eqref{eq:sfUCPG-low-energy-Neumann-const}.
+Moreover, let $W\in L^\infty(\L_L)$ satisfy $W\geq \indic_{S_{Z,\delta}(L)}$, and let $0<E_-<E_+\leq\kappa^N$.
 Then for all $n\in\NN$ such that $E_-<E_n^L(0)\leq E_n^L(T)<E_+$ the eigenvalues of the divergence-type operator $H^L_{N,t}$ with Neumann boundary conditions obey \be E_n^L(t) \geq E_n^L(0)+t\,C^N_\evl, \ee where

 with constants $a,b,c>0$ depending only on the dimension $d$. \end{theorem}